sanxho777/AutoScrapePro/replit.md

 ### Third-Party Services
 **Neon Database**: Cloud PostgreSQL service for production database hosting **Replit**: Development and deployment platform with integrated tooling

+## Development Environment Setup

+### Replit Environment (Recommended)
+The project is fully configured for Replit development:
+- All dependencies are pre-installed and configured
+- The "Start application" workflow runs `npm run dev` automatically
+- Development server runs on port 5000 with hot module replacement
+- All environment variables and build tools are properly configured

+### Local Development (Windows/Other Platforms)
+For local development outside of Replit:
+1. Install Node.js 20+ and npm
+2. Run `npm install` to install dependencies
+3. For Windows: Use `npm run dev` (the NODE_ENV prefix is handled automatically)
+4. For Unix-like systems: `NODE_ENV=development npm run dev` works as expected
+5. Access the application at `http://localhost:5000`